 Step 1Install Passper for Excel on to your computer and then launch the program.
 Click on "Recover Passwords" and then click on "+" to browse for the password-protected Excel files you need to unprotect.

 Step 2 Next, choose the most appropriate attack mode from the three modes available on the interface.

 Step 3Once the preferred mode is selected, the program will immediately begin recovering the password which will be displayed on the screen shortly.

 You can then use the password to unlock the file and continue to edit it.

 A password can provide the best way to protect a document from prying eyes.
 But as we have seen throughout the article, the password can also become a problem when you lose it or simply don't remember it.
-Fortunately for you, we have provided you with numerous ways to help you overcome this hurdle and easily edit a password-protected Excel document.
+Fortunately for you, we have provided you with numerous ways to help you overcome this hurdle and easily unprotect Excel sheet with or without password.

 Yet, Passper for Excel provides the best way to remove a password and unlock the file.
 The process is easy and you will have a fully-editable document in three simple steps.
 It even helps you overcome some of the restrictions that can keep you from editing the document.